marionebl/jaketrent-blog/content/post/testing-react-with-jsdom.md

 window.navigator.userAgent.indexOf('Chrome') > -1
 ```

-Withing taking `window.navigator` and putting it on `global.navigator`, you'd get an error like this when running your tests:
+Without taking `window.navigator` and putting it on `global.navigator`, you'd get an error like this when running your tests:

 ```
 ReferenceError: navigator is not defined